 The Sighting Event Data Entry Form is used to enter information on a sea turtle sighting.
 Most such reports are opportunistic and data are often limited.
 The sighting could be at-sea (e.g. at the surface as reported by a ferry captain, or underwater as reported by a SCUBA diver) or on land (e.g. a turtle observed and reported by a member of the general public).
 If the sighting is a nesting event or a capture event, it could be recorded in either this module or on the nesting or capture modules.
-Most often, this form will be used for opportunistic (unplanned) observations of a turtle.
+Most often, this form will be used to document opportunistic (unplanned) sea turtle observations.